Madic-/Sway-DE/README.md

 ## Installation

 Run setup-sway.sh.
 The most part of the script is independend and can be done on every linux distribution.
 There is only a small part, adding repositories and installing software, at the beginning of the script that is Fedora specific.
 This part can be easily extended.
 But only Fedora is tested by me.

+The script also includes a first but not yet complete installation for arch.

 During installation the script will do the following changes to the system: